FAQs: How we are caring for you

 INPATIENT AND OUTPATIENT VISITATION DURING COVID-19

-In accordance with the Pennsylvania Department of Health guidelines, it is recommended that you wear a homemade cloth or fabric mask any time you leave home.
-We ask that you also bring this heightened safety measure to any Main Line Health visit or appointment.
+In accordance with the Pennsylvania Department of Health guidelines, you should wear a mask any time you leave home.
+We request that you also wear a mask to any Main Line Health visit or appointment.

 Can I visit someone who is staying overnight in the hospital?

-Unfortunately, there is no inpatient visitation at this time.
+There is no inpatient visitation at this time.
 This is for the safety of your loved ones in our care as well as for the staff that care for them.
 The only exception is for end-of-life visitation, in which case three visitors are permitted.
-Approved visitors must pass a brief COVID-19 screening, which includes a series of questions regarding respiratory symptoms.
+Approved visitors must pass a brief COVID-19 screening.

 Are there any visitation exceptions for maternity patients?